MWATelescope/giant-squid/README.md

 giant-squid -h
 ```

-This also applies to all of the subcommands, e.g.
+This also applies to all of the commands, e.g.

 ```bash
 giant-squid download -h